-While adult-use cannabis legalization was signed by New Jersey’s Governor Phil Murphy a year ago, the legal market is not open, leaving the industry and community frustrated.
+While adult-use legal NJ cannabis legalization was signed by New Jersey’s Governor Phil Murphy a year ago, the legal market is not open.
+It has left the industry and community frustrated.

-Instead of “months,” Murphy recently said it might merely take “weeks” to open the adult-use cannabis market at the existing medical dispensaries.
+Instead of “months,” Murphy said it might merely take “weeks” to open the legal weed market at existing medical dispensaries.

-He noted that what has been lost in the desire to consume adult-use cannabis is no one is supposed to have been arrested for possession of six ounces or less of cannabis following the signing of the decriminalization bill.
+He noted no one is supposed to have been arrested for possession of six ounces or less of cannabis following the signing of the decriminalization bill.

-“I am immensely proud that decriminalizing cannabis has led to a reduction of unnecessary arrests among communities of color.
-Social justice will continue to guide our ongoing efforts toward the establishment of New Jersey’s adult-use recreational cannabis market,” Murphy added.
+“I am immensely proud that decriminalizing weed has led to a reduction of ridiculous arrests among communities of color.
+Social justice will continue to guide our ongoing efforts toward the establishment of New Jersey’s legal, recreational cannabis market,” Murphy added.

-President of the NJ CannaBusiness Association (NJCBA) Ed DeVeaux told an audience at an event they held that he is eager to see a New Jersey adult-use cannabis market with strong “Buy Local” principles.
+NJ CannaBusiness Association (NJCBA) President Ed DeVeaux said he’s eager to see a New Jersey legal weed market with strong “Buy Local” principles.
 Since only two medical cannabis dispensaries are locally owned, he is not distressed.

-“It is the legislative and regulatory intent to make sure that Jersey jobs, Jersey applicants are successful during the growth of this industry,” he noted.
-“If you flip the switch on yesterday to create an adult-use market, there are only 12 organizations in the State that would benefit.”
+“It is the legislative and regulatory intent to make sure that … Jersey applicants are successful during the growth of this industry,” he noted.
+“If you flip the switch on yesterday to create an adult-use market.
+There are only 12 organizations in the State that would benefit.”

-DeVeaux argued that opening the market now would contradict the intent of legalization to help those most harmed by the War on Drugs, including minorities, women, and disabled veterans.
+DeVeaux argued that opening the market now would contradict the intent of legalization.
+A top priority of the NJ CRC is to help those harmed most by the War on Drugs.
+This includes minorities, women, and also disabled veterans.

-“I know a lot of us advocating for an adult-use market for years are somewhat disappointed.
+“I know a lot of us advocating for a legal market for years are somewhat disappointed.
 The people the legalization effort was supposed to benefit would not benefit by flipping the switch yesterday,” he added.

 Town Power and Medical Cannabis Dispensaries

-The existing medical cannabis dispensaries and members of the NJ Cannabis Trade Association (NJCTA) are very eager to sell adult-use cannabis, but many have yet to figure out how to secure local approval.
+The existing medical cannabis dispensaries and members of the NJ Cannabis Trade Association (NJCTA) are eager to sell legal cannabis.
+However, many have yet to figure out how to secure local approval.

-While Verano threatened to lay off its workers publicly, they admitted to Heady NJ they also have yet to secure adult-use permission by their local towns.
+While Verano threatened to lay off its workers publicly, they admitted to Heady NJ they also have yet to secure legal permission from their local towns.
 They did not return a follow-up email to confirm they had secured permission.